In this section

 Please register to receive a link to join individual webinar sessions.
 Registration also ensures that you receive invitations to future webinars.

-Webinar videos will be made available after the sessions' completion.
+Webinar videos will be made available after the live presentation.

 See also the Webinar Help Guide.
 [PDF]

-Register here to attend the live presentation or to receive a recording:
+Register to watch live and/or to receive a recording of the webinar: